YouTube beauty star Michelle Phan wakes up without an alarm

 — ℳ (@MichellePhan) September 16, 2019

 During her hiatus, Phan—who has 8.9 million YouTube subscribers and more than a billion views—kept busy.
-She bought back and relaunched her makeup brand, EM Cosmetics, which flopped when it originally debuted as a L’Oreal brand.
+She bought back and relaunched her makeup brand, EM Cosmetics, which flopped when it originally debuted as a L’Oréal brand.
 Phan also started investing in bitcoin, singing its praises on Instagram alongside makeup selfies. (“I am a lover of decentralization,” Phan told the Cut recently.)

 So we were eager to hear what she’s up to these days, as part of Fast Company’s new “Day On, Day Off” series, in which we ask inspiring founders, creatives, and business leaders to share the details of a day on the job and a day off the clock—if there is such a thing.
 “I work every day,” Phan says.
 “I really enjoy working.”

-She shares her version of a day off—one spent at her desk—and a hectic Tuesday in December when she was the subject of an Elle UK photoshoot.
+She shares her version of a day off—one spent at her desk—and a hectic Tuesday in December when she was the subject of an Elle UK photo shoot.
 “I don’t have a normal schedule like most people,” she said.
 “Every other day is different.”

 Day off: